 David Rowe graduated with honors from the University of Texas School of Law, where he served on the editorial board of the Texas Law Review and as Director of the Legal Research Board.
-He practiced with a large Texas based firm – Haynes & Boone, LLP – before joining DuBois, Bryant & Campbell, LLP in 2006.
+He practiced with a large, international firm — Haynes & Boone, LLP — before joining DuBois, Bryant & Campbell, LLP in 2006.
 Mr. Rowe’s practice is primarily devoted to prosecuting and defending complex commercial cases involving contract and statutory claims as well as allegations of fraud and other business torts.
-His experience encompasses a wide array of industry, including automotive parts, truck leasing, retail grocery, video gaming, software development, telecommunications, mining, insurance, water treatment, oil and gas, after market warranties, financial institutions, construction, real estate, chiropractic, and health care.
+His experience encompasses a wide array of industry, including employee staffing, automotive parts, truck leasing, retail, video gaming, software development, telecommunications, mining, insurance, water treatment, oil and gas, after market warranties, financial institutions, construction, real estate, chiropractic, and health care.
 Mr. Rowe’s experience includes partnership disputes, construction defect and payment disputes, copyright and trademark infringement, hard money lender claims, patent infringement, anti-trust, civil RICO, landlord tenant, trade secrets and unfair competition, covenants not to compete, UCC, DTPA, breach of warranty claims, and securities fraud cases, among others.
 Mr. Rowe has extensive trial experience with a distinguished track record of success.
 Mr. Rowe teaches trial advocacy at the University of Texas School of Law.

 J.D.
 University of Texas, 1995, with honors